jEnbuska/none-dux/README.md

 action creators:
 ```
 /* setState works like with react components state,
-what ever you specify get updated and a new application state is generated */
+what ever you specify gets updated and a new application state is generated */
 export function removeUser(id) {
    return function (store) {
     const user = store.users[id];